AdamGTaylor/ScientificModelling2021-2022-2/README.md

     1. Only finding a few
     2. Choose the most meaningful motifs
     3. Watch out for different 'type' of authors

+## Projection

+    ELTE Faculty of Natural Sciences as projection

 ## Data